pascallaliberte/pascallaliberte.me/index.md

 ## Some of my beliefs

 * Design is best when done in tandem with the implementation.
 Knowing the limits of the material you work with makes for a better design.
-* There's a great urgency to [become mature about our choices and to surpass ourselves][postheroism], so that we know how to handle the complex situations of life.
+* There's a particular urgency to [surpass ourselves and to become mature about our choices][postheroism], so that we know how to handle the fast pace of life.
 * Most times when we hit an either/or mindset, there's usually a third way.
-* We're complicated people, full of paradoxes.
-Learning to [bridge those paradoxes helps us be better with others][bridgeparadoxes]. thing and to put the rest of the list in order.
-One will feed into the other, letting you achieve them all.
+* We're complicated people, and we're full of paradoxes.
+Learning to [bridge those paradoxes helps us be better with others][bridgeparadoxes].
+* There's a way to [achieve multiple things at once][godeepineverything], so long as you ruthlessly put things in the right order.
+That wasy, the first things will feed into the next ones down, letting you achieve them all.
 * To-do lists are only a little helpful, because they're usually written as wish-for lists.
 I found that [writing will-have-done lists][willhavedone] to be the most helpful kind of list to write.
 {: .home-beliefs }